MykolaBova/100-days-of-code/log.md

 **Thoughts:** Sass is really cool thing, and it work well with BEM.
 Also the course has some really cool tips and tricks in CSS that I didn't know.
 But I need to come back to React course and my freelance job.

+### R1D16-17 April 11-12, Wednesday-Thursday

+**Today's Progress:** Well, I needed to review Wordpress for my teaching job, so was reviewing for two days.

+**Thoughts:** It' so much easier than the first time :) For example, I remember that I was so confused when install WP then.
+Now is really easy, don't understand what was so hard?

+### R1D18 April 14, Saturday

+Missed yesterday, sorry.
+It was totally shit day, so many troubles happend.
+(Friday 13, indeed)

 <!-- **Today's Progress:**

 **Thoughts:**